conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 ## Details of `Solver.solve_final_state()`

-This is were most of the intricacies of the `conda` logic are defined.
+This is where most of the intricacies of the `conda` logic are defined.
 In this step, the configuration, command line flags, user-requested specs and prefix state are aggregated to query the current index for the best match.